musamatini/WarpKey/README.md

 *   **🎹 Per-Type Triggers:** Assign a unique trigger key for each shortcut category (e.g., `⌘` for Apps, `⌥` for URLs) for ultimate organization and control.
 *   **🗂️ Profiles:** Create different sets of hotkeys and triggers for different contexts like "Work," "Personal," or "Design."
 Switch between them instantly.
 *   **✏️ Fully Editable:** Edit your shortcuts' content—not just the hotkey.
 Change a URL, update a script, or point to a new file at any time.
-*   **⚠️ Conflict Detection:** WarpKey intelligently detects when a hotkey is assigned to multiple actions, alerts you, and runs *all* of them when pressed.
+*   **⚠️ Conflict Detection:** WrapKey intelligently detects when a hotkey is assigned to multiple actions, alerts you, and runs *all* of them when pressed.
 *   **🔄 Import & Export:** Easily back up your entire configuration, including all profiles and shortcuts, to a JSON file.
 Perfect for migrating to a new Mac.
 *   **🌪️ Blazing Fast & Native:** Built in Swift for macOS, ensuring it's lightweight, fast, and efficient.

 ## 🚀 Quick Start

-1.  **[Download `WarpKey.zip`](https://github.com/musamatini/WarpKey/releases/latest)** from the latest release.
+1.  **[Download `WrapKey.zip`](https://github.com/musamatini/WrapKey/releases/latest)** from the latest release.
-2. Unzip the file and drag **`WarpKey.app`** into your `/Applications` folder.
+2. Unzip the file and drag **`WrapKey.app`** into your `/Applications` folder.
-3. Launch WarpKey.
+3. Launch WrapKey.
 You must **grant Accessibility permissions** when prompted for the hotkeys to work.

 ### How It Works

 *   **To Add a Shortcut:**
-    1. Click the WarpKey icon in your menu bar.
+    1. Click the WrapKey icon in your menu bar.
     2. Click the **`+ Add Shortcut`** button and choose a type (URL, File, Script, etc.).
     3. Follow the prompts and assign a hotkey when asked.